 Who is this guide for?

-One of the most common questions we get at Board of Innovation is ‘How can my company generate new revenue?’
+One of the most common questions we get at Board of Innovation is, ‘How can my company generate new revenue?’

-Consider this booklet as that toolkit: it’s here to help you identify sustainable new revenue streams.
+This list of revenue model examples will help you identify sustainable new revenue streams.
 Use it to challenge revenue streams you have already developed, or to come up with alternative money-making tactics.

-This toolkit is most effective if
+This toolkit is most effective if:

 - You have a new idea and you are wondering how you can make it profitable.